 In this tutorial, we will show you how to install and configuration of Lychee on your Ubuntu 14.04 server.
 For those of you who didn’t know, Lychee is a free and open-source photo management app, to be run on your server.
 Installing is a matter of seconds.
-Upload, manage and share photos like from a native application.
+Upload, manage and share photos from a native application.
 Lychee comes with everything you need and all your photos are stored securely.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step-by-step installation of Lychee on Ubuntu 14.04.
+I will show you the step-by-step installation of Lychee on Ubuntu 14.04.

 Install Lychee on Ubuntu 14.04

 Step 1.
 First of all, make sure that all packages are up to date.

 sudo apt-get update && sudo apt-get -y upgrade sudo apt-get install software-properties-common git

 Step 2.
 Install LAMP (Apache, PHP, and MySQL) in Ubuntu.